Skip to content

 This species is widespread throughout the Palearctic region, which includes parts of North Africa.
 Its habitats vary from woodlands to parkland and even gardens, though it is most commonly found in coniferous forests.

 It feeds on a variety of insects, larvae, and small invertebrates, as well as tree sap and nuts.
-Its diet is quite varied and it is able to use its strong beak to break through bark and find food.
+Its diet is quite varied; it can use its strong beak to break through bark and find food.

 KingdomAnimalia